Lasata: Present ownership

 The house is still privately owned and in 2006 it was offered for sale for $25 million.
-It is currently owned by former Coach design executive, Reed Krakoff, and his wife, Delphine..
-The property was subdivided into one empty 4-acre plot and another with 7 acres and the house.
-Both plots sold in January 2018.
+It was owned by former Coach design executive, Reed Krakoff, and his wife, Delphine.
+The property was subdivided into one empty 4-acre plot and another with seven acres and the house.
+Both plots sold in January 2018. for $24 million to Hollywood producer David Zander.